Trepan-Debuggers/python2-trepan/README.rst

 Abstract
 ========

 This is a gdb-like debugger for Python.
-It is a rewrite of *pydb* from the ground up.
+It is a rewrite of pydb_ or *pdb* from the ground up.

-This code assumes Python in the version range of 2.6 up to and not including 3K.
-Use *pydb* for Python earlier than 2.6.
-Use trepan3_ for Python 3.2 and up.

 A command-line interface (CLI) is provided as well as an remote access interface over TCP/IP.

 See the Tutorial_ for how to use.
 See ipython-trepan_ for using this in *ipython* or an *ipython notebook*.